kilbey-lyle/YourTube/testing.md

 After fixing the incorrect closing tag for the 'Welcome back' title and changing section elements to divs (as they did not container a header), The following result was given.

 ### Edit Review
 After fixing the incorrect closing tag for the 'Welcome back' title and changing section elements to divs (as they did not container a header).
 As well as removing a stray anchor tag.
 The following result was given.

+### CSS valdator testing
+With zero changes, the following results were given.